epsilonlabs/emf-rdf/README.md

 The resulting RDF data and schema models are then processed by Jena's reasoner using the default OWL settings.
 The inferred model is then used by Epsilon for querying.

-#### Schema-defined restrictions (maximum cardinality)
+### MOF2RDF models

-An RDF Schema can contain OWL restrictions for some properties in an RDF data model, such as maximum cardinality.
+The MOF2RDF Schema contains OWL restrictions for some properties in an RDF data model that represents a MOF model.

+Using a MOF2RDF model type introduces some additional behaviours when querying RDF data.
+For example, a query for property values is limited when a schema-defined restrictions exists (e.g. maximum cardinality)

 When computing `resource.property`, if a maximum cardinality is defined for `property`, then the number of returned values will be limited to that maximum size.
 If there are multiple maximum cardinality restrictions, the most restrictive one will be used.